 Benefit payments can also be affected if your partner or your child goes to prison or is on remand.
 Thus, you must inform the particular department that pays your benefits.

 Note: You do not always lose your entitlement to benefits while your partner is in prison.
 Even so, you must still meet the qualifying conditions in your own right.

 As a rule, your benefits will stop or get suspended if you go to prison.
 Prisoners, and anyone on remand, may have their benefit stopped or discontinued.

 You may continue receiving Housing Benefit while in prison.
 In some cases, you can make a claim the first time you get sentenced or go on remand.

-LOSS OF ENTITLEMENT: In most cases, you will not qualify for tax credits while in prison or on remand.
-You must report any changes that affect your tax credits to the Tax Credit Office.
+As a rule, you would not qualify for tax credits while in prison or on remand.
+Even so, you would need to report any changes that affect your tax credits to the Tax Credit Office.